holstrater/holstrater.github.io/_posts/2020-05-04-pwnlab_init.md

 www-data
 ```

-I changed my shell to a more upgraded one and checked both `sudo -l` and the home directory on all of the accounts I obtained the credentials for earlier. `sudo` didn't work for any of them, and I couldn't even `su` to the `mike` user, which led me to suspect that `mike` was somehow important or related to my next steps.
+I checked both `sudo -l` and the home directory on all of the accounts I obtained the credentials for earlier. `sudo` didn't work for any of them, and I couldn't even `su` to the `mike` user, which led me to suspect that `mike` was somehow important or related to my next steps.
 After all, at this point my privileges were still very limited which I needed to elevate to full ones in order to gain complete control of the target's system.

 I found something interesting in `kane`s home directory: